Jeff Gordon: Records and milestones

 With 93 career points-paying victories, Gordon is ranked third among the all-time NASCAR Cup Series winners; he is ranked first when considering only wins achieved during the sport's modern era (1972–present).

-Gordon holds the records for the most Cup Series victories on restrictor plate tracks (12) and road courses (9), as well as a record six-consecutive road-course wins.
+Gordon holds the records for the most points-paying Cup Series victories on restrictor plate tracks (12) and road courses (9).
+He also earned a record six-consecutive road-course wins from 1997 to 2000.

-Gordon is the all-time winningest Cup Series driver at the following tracks: